 Please view Swim Lesson Information to view our videos detailing all of our levels and skills.

 Once a swimmer has passed level 10 in our swim lesson program they are eligible to try out for FAST.
-Please either email the FAST coordinator or sign-up on the FAST tryout sheet posted on the FAST bulletin board on the pool deck.
+Please email email@example.com.

 Yes!
 Requests can be made at the front desk or during the registration process.
 Instructor requests are not guaranteed and are dependent on instructor availability.